 Call or text me at 609-277-3166

-New Jersey law requires property and building owners, managers, or tenants to maintain their premises in a safe condition to prevent guests and business invitees from being injured or wrongfully killed.
+New Jersey law requires property and building owners, managers or tenants to maintain their premises in a safe condition in order to prevent guests and business invitees from being injured or wrongfully killed.
 Commercial establishments even have an active duty to inspect for dangerous conditions as well as fix the defect or, at a minimum, post warnings for their customers’ safety.
 Accidents can happen at any type of property including amusement parks, restaurants, hardware stores, rental properties or supermarkets.
 They are also caused in many ways such as slippery or uneven floors, icy sidewalks, uneven steps or poorly maintained amusement rides.
 As a Cape May County Premises Liability and Amusement Pier Lawyer, I, Joseph Monaco, will help explain the rights of the injured victim, whether it is you or a loved one that was needlessly hurt or killed.